 Institutional involvement in UK Peer-to-Peer lending remains low relative to the US, where institutions represent more than two thirds of the market.
-In 2015, institutions represented just 32% of consumer lending by total volume in the UK and just 25% and 26% of real estate and business lending respectively.
+In 2015, institutions represented just 32% of consumer lending by total volume in UK peer-to-peer lending and just 25% and 26% of real estate and business lending respectively.

 The Percentage of Actual Institutional Funding Across Models in 2015